Pepengu/pepentation/lib.typ

 /// ```
 #let hint = blocks.hint

+/// A styled block for displaying informational content.
+///
+/// This function creates a blue-colored block suitable for highlighting
+/// informational content, facts, or additional details in your presentation.
+///
+/// # Example
+/// ```typ
+/// #info[
+///   *Information – Time Complexity*
+///   The algorithm runs in `O(n log n)` time.
+/// ]
+/// ```
+#let info = blocks.info

+/// A styled block for displaying examples.
+///
+/// This function creates a purple-colored block suitable for highlighting
+/// examples, demonstrations, or sample code in your presentation.
+///
+/// # Example
+/// ```typ
+/// #example[
+///   *Example – Usage*
+///   ```python
+///   result = gcd(48, 18)
+///   ```
+/// ]
+/// ```
+#let example = blocks.example

+/// A styled block for displaying quotations.
+///
+/// This function creates a neutral gray-colored block suitable for displaying
+/// quotes, citations, or referenced text in your presentation.
+///
+/// # Example
+/// ```typ
+/// #quote[
+///   "The best way to understand an algorithm is to implement it yourself."
+///   — Computer Science Professor
+/// ]
+/// ```
+#let quote = blocks.quote

+/// A styled block for displaying success messages.
+///
+/// This function creates a green-colored block suitable for highlighting
+/// successful outcomes, achievements, or positive results in your presentation.
+///
+/// # Example
+/// ```typ
+/// #success[
+///   *Success – Implementation Complete*
+///   All test cases pass!
+/// ]
+/// ```
+#let success = blocks.success

+/// A styled block for displaying failure messages.
+///
+/// This function creates a red-colored block suitable for highlighting
+/// failures, errors, or issues that need attention in your presentation.
+///
+/// # Example
+/// ```typ
+/// #failure[
+///   *Failure – Test Failed*
+///   The implementation does not handle edge cases correctly.
+/// ]
+/// ```
+#let failure = blocks.failure

 /// Sets up the presentation with customizable options.
 ///
 /// This is the main function that configures the entire presentation layout,